Open Bible Data Home About News OET Key

 ClVgCumque extendisset Moyses manum super mare, abstulit illud Dominus flante vento vehementi et urente tota nocte, et vertit in siccum: divisaque est aqua.[fn]

-(Cumque extendisset Moyses hand over mare, abstook illud Master flante vento vehementi and urente tota nocte, and vertit in siccum: divisaque it_is water.)
+(Cumque extendisset Moyses hand over mare, abstook illud Master flante vento vehementi and urente tota nocte, and vertit in siccum: divisaque it_is water. )

 14.21 Tota nocte, etc. Quia toto tempore hujus vitæ, quam nox significat, Spiritus sancti gratia aquas baptismi fidelibus meabiles facit, ut de spirituali Ægypto in terram promissionis transeant: hostium vero suffocat exercitum.
 ISID.
 Mare Rubrum baptismum Christi sanguine consecratum significat; hostes a tergo sequentes cum rege moriuntur, quia peccata præterita in baptismo delentur, et diabolus suffocatur: premunt Ægyptii usque ad mare, et peccata usque ad baptismum.
 Post transitum maris Rubri cantat populus submersis hostibus infidelibus, et fideles de lavacro ascendentes, exstinctis peccatis, hymnum decantant dicentes: Cantemus Domino, gloriose enim, etc.

-14.21 Tota nocte, etc. Quia toto tempore huyus vitæ, how nox significat, Spiritus sancti gratia waters baptismi fidelibus meabiles facit, as about spirituali Ægypto in the_earth/land promissionis transeant: hostium vero suffocat exercitum.
+14.21 Tota nocte, etc. Because toto tempore huyus vitæ, how nox significat, Spiritus sancti gratia waters baptismi fidelibus meabiles facit, as about spirituali Ægypto in the_earth/land promissionis transeant: hostium vero suffocat exercitum.
 ISID.
 Mare Rubrum baptismum of_Christ sanguine consecratum significat; hostes from tergo sequentes when/with rege moriuntur, because sins præterita in baptismo delentur, and diabolus suffocatur: premunt Ægyptii until to mare, and sins until to baptismum.
-Post transitum maris Rubri cantat populus submersis hostibus infidelibus, and fideles about lavacro ascendentes, exstinctis peccatis, hymnum decantant saying: Cantemus Domino, gloriose because, etc.
+Post transitum maris Rubri cantat populus submersis hostibus infidelibus, and fideles about lavacro ascendentes, exstinctis peccatis, hymnum decantant saying: Cantemus Master, gloriose because, etc.

 TSNTyndale Study Notes: